Valeric acid: Uses

 Valeric acid occurs naturally in some foods but is also used as a food additive.
 Its safety in this application was reviewed by an FAO and WHO panel, who concluded that there were no safety concerns at the likely levels of intake.
 The compound is used for the preparation of derivatives, notably its volatile esters which, unlike the parent acid, have pleasant odors and fruity flavors and hence find applications in perfumes, cosmetics and foodstuffs.
 Typical examples are the methyl valerates, ethyl valerates, and pentyl valerates.

 Biology

 In humans, valeric acid is a minor product of the gut microbiome and can also be produced by metabolism of its esters found in food.
 The restoration of levels of this acid in the gut has been suggested as the mechanism that results in control of Clostridioides difficile infection after fecal microbiota transplant.

+Valerate has been found to act as a histone deacetylase (HDAC) inhibitor and may act as a biased agonist of the GABA_{B} receptor.
+It has been found to increase γ-aminobutyric acid (GABA) levels in feces, blood, and brain in rodents.
+The mechanism of this effect is unknown.
+However, valeric acid is structurally similar to valproic acid, which is known to act as a GABA transaminase (GABA-T) inhibitor, though valeric acid has yet to be assessed at this potential target.

 Valerate salts and esters

-The valerate, or pentanoate, ion is C4H9COO-|auto=yes, the conjugate base of valeric acid.
+The valerate, or pentanoate, ion is C4H9COO-, the conjugate base of valeric acid.
 It is the form found in biological systems at physiological pH.
 A valerate, or pentanoate, compound is a carboxylate salt or ester of valeric acid.
 Many steroid-based pharmaceuticals, for example ones based on betamethasone or hydrocortisone, include the steroid as the valerate ester.